ravaneswaran/techsocialist/README.md

 1. Open /etc/profile in you favourite text editor and insert the following lines at the bottom of the file
   - export M2_HOME=/opt/softwares/apache-maven/3.6.0

+Logout and Login back to have the changes be in effect...

+## Creating 'liferay' Directory